godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 == Installation ==

-1. Be sure you're running WooCommerce 2.1+
+1. Be sure you're running WooCommerce 2.1+ in your shop.
-2. Search for "WooCommerce Product SKU Generator" under Plugins &gt; Add New
+2. You can: (1) upload the entire `woocommerce-extra-product-sorting-options` folder to the `/wp-content/plugins/` directory, (2) upload the .zip file with the plugin under **Plugins &gt; Add New &gt; Upload**, or (3) Search for "WooCommerce Product SKU Generator" under Plugins &gt; Add New
-3. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the **Plugins** menu in WordPress
 4. Go to **WooCommerce &gt; Settings &gt; Products** and scroll down to "Generate SKUs for:".
 Here you have the option to generate SKUs for only simple / parent products, variations, or both.
 5. View [documentation on the product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for more help if needed.